1. What are your hours of operation?

 11. What is the fine schedule for late tools?

-Fines of up to $20 per day will be levied for each item kept past the due date.
+Fines of up to $10 per day will be levied for each item kept past the due date.
 Repeated failure to return tools on time may result in revocation of borrowing privileges.
-We will publish an itemized list with detailed information on fine amounts with the launch of the official website.
+Late fees are listed for each individual tool in our inventory.

 No. Tools will need to be returned during our normal operating hours to staff personnel.